1.2. Mind practice: thinking on purpose

 The practice may resemble children learning first tongues, especially if we whisper or speak, and write at the same time.
 Importantly, we do not have to stay doing this forever.
 It is only to exercise.

 We people naturally have inner language.
 For example, silent reading is faster than reading audibly.
 This is the inner language to facilitate the process.
 It is not entire words or even speech sounds.
-It uses only trace features of written or spoken language.
+It has only trace features of written or spoken language.

-Feel welcome to further grammar journey,
+Feel welcome to further grammar journey.

-■→This text is also available in Polish.
+This text is also available in Polish.

 ADVERTISEMENT